gold_sound_banner

 On the far left is a 1948 Chrysler Windsor with a 251 cu. inch flathead six.
 Chrysler

-On the far right is a 1957 Chrysler 300C with a 392 cubic inch hemi V8, dual four barrel carbs & 375 horsepower, the highest of any 1957 car.
+The 1957 Chrysler 300C on the upper right has a 392 cubic inch hemi V8, dual four barrel carbs & 375 horsepower, the most of any 1957 car.
+An 390 horsepower engine was optional.
 The 300 nameplate started in 1955 for the first U.S. 300 horsepower car.
-The hemi V8 powered many dragster cars & boats, with over 3,000 horsepower.
+The hemi V8 powers many dragster cars & boats, with over 3,000 horsepower.

 MORE CARS COMING